briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 # passwd -l root
 ```

-Note that you can still "login" as the root user by doing `sudo -i` to get a
+You can still "login" as the root user by doing `sudo -i` to get a root shell.
-root shell.
+Note that if something goes wrong during boot, Linux will sometimes drop you in
+a root shell, but if you disable root login, this will stop working.
+If this
+worries you, then you should skip this step.

 ### Pacman